 This bag may not be the ultimate checked luggage option out there, but it will roll with you wherever you ask it to.
 With a lightweight version of the same "High Road" chassis of the Sojourn, the Ozone brings a go-anywhere attitude to a rolling piece of luggage.

-It would have done slightly better in the transportability if it were not for its handle.
-This bag was the only bag out of the crew to feature a "T-Grip" handle.
+The "T-Grip" handle could be better.
 We expect that the other candidates avoided the use of a T-Grip due to the discomfort we found when trying to use it.
 So why use a T-Grip in the first place?
 With only one stanchion, the T-Grip is substantially lighter than its double-stanchioned counterpart.
 We found the handles of the very transportable Eagle Creek Tarmac and the TravelPro Platinum Magna suitcases to be amongst the most comfortable.